 Hold: this function allows the gate to stay open (or hold) for the specified duration, and is measured in ms and seconds.
 Very useful particularly when passages of audio need to be ‘let through’.

 Decay or release: this function determines how quickly the gate closes and whether it is instant or gradual over time.
 Crucial feature as not all sounds have an abrupt end (think pads etc).

-Side Chaining (Key Input): Some gates (infact most) will also have a side-chain function which allows an external audio signal to control the gate's settings.
+Side Chaining (Key Input): Some gates (in fact most) will also have a side-chain function that allows an external audio signal to control the gate’s settings.

 However, side-chaining (key input) and ducking are not all the gate is good for.

 The most common use for a gate, certainly in the old days of analog consoles and tape machines, was to use the gate to remove ‘noise’.
 By selecting a threshold just above the noise level the gate would open to allow audio through above the threshold and then to close when required.
 This meant that certain frequencies and levels of noise were ‘gated’ out of the audio passage and thus cleaner.